Choosing the right adhesive for your mosaic

 Glue for marbles and round stones

 Marbles and round stones can be a challenge.
 Unless they are being pressed into cement face-up on a horizontal surface like stepping stones, the right adhesive choice is important.
-Liquid Nails brand adhesive has always worked well for me.
-It’s thick and tarry and tends to grab onto the round surfaces.
+You may be able to use a thick cosntruction adhesive for this purpose, though it isn’t recommended to do this for outdoor mosaics.
+It is probably best to use thinset in these cases.

 Understanding Different Types of Mosaic AdhesivesPVA Glues